epfl-ada/ada-2024-project-microbiotaandco/README.md

         -For the foreign actor score, diversity is measured by the proportion of actors from foreign countries, with movies featuring only foreign actors scoring highest.
 To capture overall diversity, we computed the mean of various diversity scores, providing a balanced metric for comparing datasets without overemphasizing any single attribute.

     - Diversity distribution over time and countries.
- We plotted yearly mean diversity scores as a time series, applied linear regression, and observed a positive trend, indicating increasing diversity over time.
-Additionally, ranking countries by their mean diversity scores revealed variations, such as South Africa scoring low in ethnicity diversity and Austria excelling in gender diversity but not ethnicity.
+ We plotted yearly mean diversity scores as a time series, applied linear regression.

 3. Statistical analysis: